6/26/2020 Debra Levey Larson

 I see two main costs when we fail---in any way---to be diverse.

 If anyone feels unwelcome, it is unlikely they will achieve their potential, which is a missed opportunity for the department, the university, and the society we serve.
-A diverse environment is one of the best ways to foster a sense of inclusion that allows realization of personal potential.
+A diverse environment is one of the best ways to foster a sense of belonging that allows realization of personal potential.

 Where do we need to improve?